OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 ## Post-imputation: per-sample Imputation Quality score

 MendelImpute also computes a rough quality score (file ending in `sample.error`) for measuring how well each sample is imputed.
-This value is the sum of the least squares error for all typed SNPs scaled by the total number of observed SNPs.
-A value of 0 is best, and high values mean worse.
+This value is the sum of the least squares error for all typed SNPs scaled by the total number of observed SNPs, similar to the per-SNP quality score.
+A value of 1.0 is best, and 0 is worst.

 ```julia